GeorgePopp/GeorgePopp/README.md

-Hi I'm George, an actuary specialising in life insurance.
+Hi I'm George, an actuary specialising in life insurance with interests in machine learning and financial engineering.

-Interests:
-- Statistics
-- Actuarial Science
-- Financial Engineering
-- Data Science / Machine Learning

 Languages I've used:
 - Python